Suuuuuuuus/LCWGS_pipeline/README.md

 Citation
 ------------

-LCWGS_pipeline is not a published work, so citing the GitHub repo suffices.
+LCWGS_pipeline is not yet a published work, so citing the GitHub repo suffices.

 Development
 -----------

 See the main site of LCWGS_pipeline: https://github.com/Suuuuuuuus/LCWGS_pipeline.

 Bugs shall be submitted to the [issue tracker](https://github.com/Suuuuuuuus/LCWGS_pipeline/issues).
-Please kindly provide a REPRODUCIBLE example demonstrating the problem, otherwise debugging per se is foolhardy :)